Skip to main content

 </OpenSearchDescription>

-• SHORT_NAME with the name of your website (16 or fewer characters)
+• SHORT_NAME — your website name (16 characters or fewer)

-• DESCRIPTION with a brief description of your search engine - what users can search for
+• DESCRIPTION — a brief description of what users can search for

-• https://samplesite.com/favicon.ico with a link to an icon (e.g. favicon)
+• https://samplesite.com/favicon.ico — link to your favicon or icon

 <link rel="search" type="application/opensearchdescription+xml" href="/opensearch.xml" title="TITLE">